otim22/JobBounty/README.md

 * [Consensys Academy](https://consensys.net/academy/) - For Delivering the course
 * [African Blockchain Allaince](https://afriblockchain.org/) - For mediating the course
 * [Cryptosavannah](https://cryptosavannah.com/) - For the logistics and support.
-* My memtor @joshorig - For the priceless information ised shared.
+* My mentor @joshorig - For the priceless information he shared.